annacasavant/118_Bus_System/How-To.md

 ### `ThermalGenerationCost`
 In this case the thermal generator cost is defined by fuel curves not cost curves.
 Begin by importaing and parsing the CSV that describes fuel costs.

+Create a dictionary of fuel types and costs.
 ```@repl system
 fuel_params = CSV.read("Scripts-and-Data\\Fuels and emission rates.csv", DataFrame)
 fuel_cost = Dict(